Architecture is a science of buildings.

 WHY IS THIS FOCAL LENGTH BEST?

-This focal length provides a broad frame of view which is ideal for architecture photography.
+This focal length provides a broad frame of view ideal for architectural photography.

 The 11-16mm focal length benefits in capturing more details with its wide angle of view.